ptal/gpu-programming-uni.lu/README.md

 ## Resources

-* The book "Programming massively parallel processors 4th edition" is a valuable resources.
+* The book "Programming massively parallel processors 4th edition" is a valuable resource.
 * The CUDA online courses with the code given on Moodle can also be helpful.

 ## Introduction to CUDA Programming (`1-introduction-cuda`)